offbynull/learn/Bioinformatics/input/input.md

 Given a organism, we suspect that some physical change in that organism is linked to a transcription factor.
 But, we don't know which transcription factor or what the regulatory motif for such a transcription factor would be.

-In such cases, a special device (DNA microarrays or RNA sequencers) is used to take snapshots of that organism's mRNA at different points in time.
+In such cases, a special device (DNA microarray or RNA sequencer) is used to take snapshots of that organism's mRNA at different points in time.
 Two snapshots are taken:

  1. When the physical change is expressed.
  2. When the physical change isn't expressed.

 Comparing these snapshots identifies which genes have noticeably differing rates of gene expression.
 If the identified genes (or a subset of these genes) were influenced by the same transcription factor, their upstream regions would contain member_MOTIFs of that transcription factor's regulatory motif.
 Since neither the transcription factor nor the regulatory motif are known, we can run algorithms on the sequences to find sets of k-mers that are similar to each other.

 Because the member_MOTIFs of a regulatory motif are very similar to each other, these similar k-mers may all be member_MOTIFs of the same transcription factor's regulatory motif.

 ```{svgbob}
       "identify genes with differing gene expression levels"